EficodeDemoOrg/copilot-python-weather-cli/.github-copilot-exercises/vscode/github_copilot_exercises.md

 ### Exercise 9.1: Code Refactoring Challenges

 1. **Refactoring Scenarios**
-   - "How would you refactor the WeatherService to use dependency injection patterns?"
+   - `How would you refactor the WeatherService to use dependency injection patterns?`
-   - "Show me how to implement the Repository pattern for weather data access"
+   - `Show me how to implement the Repository pattern for weather data access.`

 2. **Design Pattern Implementation**
-   - "How could I implement the Observer pattern for weather condition changes?"
+   - `How could I implement the Observer pattern for weather condition changes?`
-   - "Show me how to add a Factory pattern for creating different weather data sources"
+   - `Show me how to add a Factory pattern for creating different weather data sources.`

 **Learning Goal:** Explore advanced Python programming concepts with Copilot's guidance.

 ### Exercise 9.2: Alternative Implementations

 1. **Different Approaches**
-   - "Show me 3 different ways to implement weather data caching"
+   - `Show me 3 different ways to implement weather data caching.`
-   - "What are alternative approaches to API client configuration management?"
+   - `What are alternative approaches to API client configuration management?`

 2. **Technology Comparisons**
-   - "How would this application look if built with Click framework instead of argparse?"
+   - `How would this application look if built with Click framework instead of argparse?`
-   - "Compare this implementation with an async/await approach using aiohttp"
+   - `Compare this implementation with an async/await approach using aiohttp.`

 **Learning Goal:** Understand different Python implementation strategies and trade-offs.